|

-Perfect for Olfactory Sensory Processing Input!
 Lemon-scented rice is perfect for summer sensory play!
-The fresh smell of lemons is so invigorating that you might need to make some lemonade too!
+The fresh smell of lemons is so invigorating that you might need to make some fizzy lemonade, too!
 Lemon-scented rice is quick and easy to make.
 You can easily whip up a batch in the morning and play with your sensory bin after lunch!
-Enjoy great sensory play with all of our very best kids’ sensory play activities.
+Enjoy great sensory play with our very best kids’ sensory play activities.

 Pin